lljustycell999/Text-Document-Enhancer/README.md

   * sudo apt install python3 python3-venv python3-pip

 4: You NEED to have a virtual environment for this project to work.
 For the sake of convenience with Python, I recommend venv.
-To activate venv, use these commands:
+To activate venv, use these terminal commands:

   * python3 -m venv venv